 Abstract

 This study reports a confirmed case of Physaloptera praeputialis infection in a stray domestic cat (Felis catus) found in Mathura, Uttar Pradesh, India.
-A total of 11 adult nematodes (4 males and 7 females), ranging in length from 1.4 to 4.8 cm, were recovered from the cat’s stomach during necropsy following its death in a road accident.
-Gross examination revealed congested and oedematous gastric mucosa, with multiple worms embedded in the tissue.
-Morphological analysis showed that the specimens were pinkish in color; female worms exhibited a conspicuous brown cementing ring around the vulva, and both sexes had prepuce-like cuticular extensions at the posterior end.
+A total of 11 adult nematodes (4 males and 7 females), ranging in length from 1.4 to 4.8 cm, were recovered from the cat’s stomach during necropsy conducted post-mortem after the animal was killed in a road traffic accident.
+Gross examination revealed gastric mucosa exhibiting congestion and edema,, with multiple worms embedded in the tunica mucosa.
+Morphological analysis showed that the specimens were pale pink, female worms exhibited a conspicuous brown cementing ring around the vulva, and both sexes had prepuce-like cuticular extensions at the posterior end.
 Microscopic examination revealed triangular lips bearing internal teeth, a well-developed muscular pharynx, and thick-shelled, oval embryonated eggs measuring 29–41 µm in length and 23–39 µm in width.
-These morphological characteristics conclusively identified the species as P. praeputialis.
-Although this parasite has a cosmopolitan distribution, confirmed reports from India particularly in stray or feral cats are limited.
+These morphological characteristics definitively identified the species as P. praeputialis.
+Although this parasite has a cosmopolitan distribution, confirmed reports from India, particularly involving stray or feral cats are limited.
 These findings highlight the need for enhanced parasitological surveillance in free-roaming feline populations, improved control measures to limit access to paratenic hosts, and the implementation of routine deworming protocols to mitigate both zoonotic and veterinary health risks.

 Keywords